Halloween Rhyming Words for Preschoolers

 Halloween Rhyming Words

-The second part of the activity includes almost four pages with a total of 14 rhyming cards that include pictures and printed words.
-The words included on these cards are witch, ghost, hat, cauldron, beach, toast, apron, rat, bat, broom, cat, spider, costume, and drier.
+The second part of the activity includes almost four pages and 14 rhyming cards containing pictures and printed words.
+The words included on these cards are witch, ghost, hat, cauldron, beach, toast, apron, rat, bat, broom, cat, spider, costume, and dryer.

-I will suggest printing multiple copies of these words and cutting them one to separate them.
-That way preschoolers can use them to match the rhyming words, copy the words, match the words with magnetic, foam, and wooden letters, and even use them to find other words that match these ones.
+I suggest printing multiple copies of these words and cutting them one to separate them.
+That way, preschoolers can use them to match the rhyming words, copy the words, match the words with magneticfoam, and wooden letters, and even find other words that match these ones.

 Benefits of This Activity

-The benefits that this rhyming activity will bring to your preschoolers are several.
-Some of the most important skills that your children are going to be practicing on are:
+There are several benefits that this rhyming activity will bring to your preschoolers.
+Some of the most critical skills that your children are going to be practicing are:

-• Labeling the pictures to match the ones that rhyme.
+• Label the pictures to match the ones that rhyme.

 • Ability to distinguish between similar and different sounds.